December 24, 2018

-The Shadow Archetype Series:
+The Archetype Shadow Series:

 After seeing how shadows are made, our journey in understanding them have moved forward by trying to see how they can cause problems for us.
-By seeing how they can be problematic, we can somehow avoid nurturing the shadow by becoming more and more aware of its existence.
+By seeing how they can be problematic, we can somehow avoid nurturing the shadow archetype by becoming more and more aware of its existence.

 But more than that, more than merely regarding the shadow as a negative entity in our entire psyche, we can think of the shadow as one of the many ways to improve our lives.

 Yes, you heard it correctly!
 More than what meets the eye, the shadow can be a source of growth and prosperity, much like an untapped oil reservoir that a country can make use of.

 But before we begin this process trying to have a deeper understanding about the shadow, we must first look at the context from which it exists.
 And so we begin with one of Jung’s famous quotations about the archetype shadow: